-Menopause Diet and Perimenopause Diet focuses on the foods and nutrients that support a woman’s health during Perimenopause and after Menopause.
+Menopause diet focuses on the foods and nutrients that support a woman’s health during Perimenopause and after Menopause.

 While the dietary principles are very similar to those of a healthy being, Menopause Diet involves a little more discipline towards meal portions, meal timings, and choice of food items.

-In this article, we will discuss nutritional requirements of Menopause Diet according to the health issues a Menopausal woman is going through.
+In this article, you will learn about nutritional requirements for women according to the menopause symptoms and health issues she faces.

 Lifestyle choices, Dietary intake, and often hereditary factors complicate menopause transition for women.
 This results into several Menopause symptoms such as weight gain, reduced bone density, heart problems, and vasomotor symptoms as hot flashes.

 Best Diet for Menopause

 During menopause, the digestive fire and metabolism of a woman slows down.
 It leads to several digestive disorders and eventually nutritional deficiencies.

 One should follow a balanced diet for Menopause that is rich in fresh, natural, and wholesome foods.
 This will ensure intake of adequate amount of dietary nutrients.

 However, just eating healthy foods is not enough!
 You may still face nutritional deficiencies if your metabolism is poor or if you have underlying digestive system problems.

 Hence, it is important to include foods that support digestion and metabolism.
 One should also follow healthy dietary habits and a lifestyle that supports your digestive fire and heals your digestive system.